Join an exciting organization that has something for everyone!

 Below are just some of the ways MLRT Sisterhood supports our Temple community and the community at large.

 - Our Shalach Manot fundraiser enables our congregants to perform the Purim mitzvah of Mishloach Manot while bringing together many of our members for packing and distributing over 650 bags.
 Proceeds of this important fundraiser, which in past years has exceeded $15,000, are used for improvements to our Temple and charitable pursuits.
-In the past, we have purchased lobby furniture, cushions for the sanctuary benches, recording equipment for our music department, a gaga pit for Religious School, and partial funding for the lighting of the stained glass panels in the sanctuary.
+In the past, we have purchased lobby furniture, cushions for the sanctuary benches, recording equipment for our music department, a gaga pit for Religious School, partial funding for the lighting of the stained glass panels in the sanctuary, and a major contribution to the MLRT COVID Relief Fund.

-- Every year, our Sisterhood provides scholarships for students in our congregation who would like to attend Camp Harlam.
-Last year, we used funds from our Shalach Manot fundraiser to double our scholarship contribution.
+- Every year, our Sisterhood provides scholarships for students in our congregation who would like to attend URJ affiliated summer camps.

 - Every congregant who experiences the loss of a family member receives a Uniongram from our Sisterhood expressing our condolences.
 Every student receives a kiddush cup from Sisterhood upon becoming a Bar or Bat Mitzvah.
 We also help to fund our Confirmation Class’s L’Taken trip to Washington, DC.

-- Our annual Rummage Sale raises substantial funds (this year over $13,000) to support our Sisterhood.
+- Our annual Rummage Sale/Housewares Sale raises substantial funds (this year close to $10,000) to support our Sisterhood.

 - Our Cook for a Friend program meets 6 times each year, making 100 meals each time for homebound seniors through the Klein JCC.

-- Our annual Rummage Sale gives our congregants an opportunity to donate clothing and household goods, and allows refugees from HIAS PA and other clients from non-profit agencies to “shop” for free on our last day.
+- Our newly revamped Housewares Sale gives our congregants an opportunity to donate household goods, and allows caseworkers from HIAS PA, Mitzvah Circle Foundation, and other non-profit agencies to “shop” for free on the 2nd day.

-- We have budgeted close to $15,000 in charitable donations to Jewish and community entities such as The Friendship Circle, Eldernet, HIAS, Mitzvah Circle Foundation, American Friends of Magen David Adom, the RAC, IRAC, and Planned Parenthood.
+- We have budgeted over $15,000 in charitable donations to Jewish and community entities such as The Friendship Circle, Eldernet, HIAS, Mitzvah Circle Foundation, American Friends of Magen David Adom, the RAC, IRAC, JFCS, JCHAI, Planned Parenthood, and for disaster relief.
 Every program we host includes a social action component and we have collected everything from canned food to coats to feminine hygiene products.

 - We sponsor Christmas and Easter lunches with our Social Action partner, Calvary Baptist Church.
 In addition to making contributions for food costs, our members help set up, prepare, and serve meals to the community served by the church.
 During the Christmas lunch, we partner with the ECE to collect and wrap new toys which are then distributed at the lunch.

-- We have put together two very well attended programs about Human Trafficking that were open to the community.
-We assembled expert panels to discuss this pervasive problem that is affecting so many young women across our country.
+- We have put together two very well attended programs about Human Trafficking and gun violence that were open to the community.
+We assembled expert panels to discuss these pervasive problems that are affecting so many young people across our country.

 - Through our Temple’s membership in the Jewish Book Council, Sisterhood holds an annual Book Review, bringing in Jewish writers to review and discuss their books.